rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 - **Resource Control**: Ensures that resources are allocated appropriately, preventing one application from monopolizing resources.
 - **Security**: Helps in applying role-based access control (RBAC) and other security policies to specific namespaces.

+Note: Namespaces can't be nested by default.
+In GCP there is a workout to nest them but generally they are not nested.

 [Back to Top](#table-of-contents)

 ---